MillionIntegrals/vel/README.md

 This project hosts a collection of **highly modular** deep learning components that are tested to be working well together.
-A simple yaml-based system ties these modules together declaratively using configuration files, but everything that can be defined using config files can be coded directly in the python script as well.
+A simple yaml-based system ties these modules together declaratively using configuration files.

 This is still an early version and a hobby project so documentation is unfortunately nonexistent.
 I've tried to make the